-There are situations when a Web page contains script that takes an unusually long time to run.
+There are situations when a Web page contains a script that takes an unusually long time to run.
 If you are scripting an ActiveX control on a Web page to transfer a very large file or do a large database query, this will often cause a significantly long delay.

 In such cases, Internet Explorer prompts the user to decide whether they would like to continue running the slow script or not.
 You may get to see a message as follows: